Sitecore/jss/docs/data/routes/docs/nextjs/troubleshooting/en.md

 ## Server-side JavaScript errors

-If you encounter unexpected JavaScript errors during the `npm install` or `build` steps, especially errors that cannot be reproduced by other team members, check the versions of Node and npm being used.
+If you encounter unexpected JavaScript errors during the `npm install` or `build` steps, especially errors that other team members can not reproduce, check the versions of Node and npm being used.
 From a terminal, run:
 ```
 node -v
 npm -v
 ```
-Note that JSS is tested using the Long Term Support (TLS) versions of Node.
+Note that we test JSS using the Long Term Support (TLS) versions of Node.
 These are typically one major version behind the latest official Node version.

 Note that the Node/npm version used by your CI/Production environments may be different from what is used by your local environment.
-If a project is not pinned to a specific Node/npm version in `package.json`, it is common for deployment agents to build using either the newest version available or an environment-specific "default" version.
+If a project configuration does not require a specific Node/npm version in `package.json`, deployment agents commonly build using either the newest version available or an environment-specific "default" version.

 If you need to switch the Node version on your local environment for testing, 3rd party packages like [n](https://github.com/tj/n) or [nvm](https://github.com/nvm-sh/nvm) can help with this task.